zainta/Harddrive-Library/README.md

 * `FileWorkingDirectory`
     * Currently unused.
 This will ultimately be a part of a planned future feature.

 Once configuration is completed, execute the passive scanner from the command line or set it up as a service to make use of it.
-See below for instructions on how.
+See below for instructions on usage.

 ## Usage